Article at a glance

-A Medicare Advantage plan is considered to be Medicare supplement insurance which is why it is commonly called “Medicare Part C” or “MA Plan.”.
+A Medicare Advantage plan is considered to be supplemental insurance to traditional Medicare which is why it is commonly called “Medicare Part C” or “MA Plan.”.
 MA plans help patients fill the gaps in their standard Medicare coverage along with providing additional benefits.

 When it comes to MA plans, there are many advantages to consider such as convenient coverage options and unique plan types.